-If you are considering learning how to carve Victor even has an Airbnb property that he rents out!
+If you are considering learning how to carve Victor even has a property that he rents out!
 When his students are not learning the art they are enjoying the fresh air and the walks through the countryside of Ahakista.

 Is there a technique to stone carving?